Let your property through us and benefit from:-

 To terminate a Tenancy to gain possession of the property the Landlord must serve the appropriate notice.
 Brookbanks will serve such notice with written instructions from the Landlord (see scale of charges).

-LETTING & RENT DEMAND SERVICE: B
+LETTING & RENT COLLECTION SERVICE:

 Includes all the features of our Basic Letting Service but in addition we hold and protect the deposit and receive the rent monthly on your behalf, transfer it to your Bank or Building Society (net of our agreed fees and VAT) usually within 12 working days and submit to you a monthly Statement of Account.

-LETTING & MANAGEMENT SERVICE: C
+FULL MANAGEMENT SERVICE:

 Includes all the features of both our Basic Letting Service and Letting & Rent Demand Service and is suitable for Landlords who prefer not to be involved in the day to day management of their property.